-Sleep on the go - The best tips for sleeping on the go
+Sleep while traveling – The best tips for sleeping on the go

 Sleep well on the go?
-Not so easy!
-A good night's sleep is particularly important on vacation or business trips in order to be fit and to be able to make the best use of the travel time.
-Here you can find out what you can do to sleep better when traveling and how you can start the day full of energy despite time differences on the way and at your destination.
+Not that easy!
+Good sleep is important, especially on vacation or on business trips, in order to be fit and make the most of your travel time.
+Here you can find out what you can do to sleep better while traveling and how you can start the day full of energy despite time differences while on the road and at your destination.

 1. Sleep while traveling

-2. How does lack of sleep affect it?
+2. What effect does lack of sleep have?

 1. Creating the ideal sleeping environment